 If your license has been suspended or revoked for any reason you may ask the court to issue a license if you have a job or are in school and it is essential that you drive.
 The license will be good for limited hours, no more than 12 hours per day or 60 hours per week and for limited areas or routes.
-You must provide a certificate proving that you have car insurance.
+You must provide a certificate proving that you have car insurance (this insurance is not the same as your typical car insurance).
 Violation of the limits specified on your occupational license would result in immediate revocation of the license for a period of not more than six months.
 There is a waiting period before you can obtain an occupational license.
 The length of the waiting period depends on the nature of the violation and the number of violations you have.